hikui/EMControllerManager/README.en.md

 		[self.navigationViewController pushViewController:vc2 animate:YES];
 	}

-In this situation, `ViewController1` should know the existance of `ViewController2` before it can alloc one.
-They are tightly coupled and hardly to reuse.
+In this situation, `ViewController1` should know the existence of `ViewController2` before it can alloc one.
+Therefore, they are tightly coupled and hardly to reuse.

 With EMControllerManager, you can write code like: